List of tallest buildings in Newark: Tallest buildings

 This list ranks Newark buildings that stand at least 210 feet (64 m) tall, based on standard height measurement.
-This includes spires and architectural details but does not include antenna masts, flagpoles, or permanent cranes.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed.
+This includes spires and architectural details but does not include flagpoles, antenna masts, cellular towers or permanent cranes.
+An equal sign (=) following a rank indicates the same height of two or more buildings.
+The year indicates when the building was topped out or completed.
+Estimated height is generally taken from the Council on Vertical Urbanism, which bases it on floor count and the height of similar buildings.